Beckham and Rooney send support to Ferguson

-United confirmed the 76-year-old's situation in a statement on Sunday (AEST) after reports had begun circulating that he was in intensive care having suffered brain haemorrhage.
+United confirmed the 76-year-old's situation in a statement on Sunday (NZST) after reports had begun circulating that he was in intensive care having suffered brain haemorrhage.

 Ferguson, whose procedure went "very well" according to the club, spent 27 years as United manager until 2013, overseeing an immensely successful period which included 13 Premier League titles and two UEFA Champions League crowns.